AI4CTS/E2Usd/README.md

 ## Training command

 Execute the train.py script located in the ./experiments directory.
 Make sure to specify the dataset you want to use for the experiment within the main function.

+## Acknowledgement

+This code is based on the implementation of [Time2State](https://github.com/Lab-ANT/Time2State)